OscarKhaing/cse15l-lab-reports/lab-report-3.md

 ## First, what is `grep`?
 Linux has been a popular choice of operating system due to its inherent stability.
 When operating in a linux shell, users must manipulate files through a terminal using a variety of commands.

 One of those commands is `grep`, which is used for finding patterns within files.
+It will return the line in the file that contains the specified pattern.
 > `grep` stands for "Global regular expression print"

 To use it, we use the following syntax format: